mudasiranberlin/AWS-Projects/Vpc/readme.md

 Name :my-internet-gateway
 click and create internet gateway

-now after that go to internet gateway click on attach internet gateway or click action to attach select your Available VPCs =name of your vpc click attach
+# Now after that go to internet gateway click on attach internet gateway or click action to attach
+select your Available VPCs =name of your vpc click attach